uofc-ai2lab/LifeLens/whisperX/README.md

 ## 5. Hugging Face Authentication and .ENV Setup

 1. Register at [Hugging Face](https://huggingface.co).
-2. Get your access token.
+2. Get your access token with READ permissions.
 3. Create `.env` file in this folder holding the hugging face token and the rest of the variables found in the `sample.env`:

     ```.env